-In this example the import format is the program's format (named PNX; an ASCII file with the fields in a fixed order.
+In this example the import format is the program's format (named PNX; a 'comma separated values (CSV)' file with the fields in a fixed order.

 Import file format

 For importing parts there are two basic settings to consider.

 - Set the System parameter: Path for import data to specify where the files to import are located. - Set the 'Import parameters' to describe the import format and other features of the import.